mtinglof/ACoupleDeadPixels/README.md

 ## Installing / Getting started

-The respository includes all game assets and scripts.
+The repository includes all game assets and scripts.
 In order to play the game, one must have a copy of unity downloaded.
-From there, the respository can be downloaded and loaded into Unity, then built for play.
+From there, the repository can be downloaded and loaded into Unity, then built for play.

 ## Features